zhenjess/Birds_v2/README.md

 * Smooth loading and transitions through tabs and pages.

 ## Upcoming Features
+In the future I would like to add:
   * Navigate to additional information for each shoe item.
-  * Filter shoe index items per specific shoe detail.
+  * Filter shoe index items per specific shoe detail (color, material, and style).

 ## Project Design

 Birds was designed with simplicity and elegance as its primary goals.
 Based on the two-week time frame, I decided to focus my efforts on completing a core set of features that ran smoothly and is bug-free.
 Keeping code manageable was prioritized over cloning every major feature of the target app, in the interest of providing a solid codebase to build upon for the future.

-## Upcoming features

-In the future I would like to add:
-  * Filter shoe index items per shoe details (color, material, and style)